Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Experiments

 \textbf{Results on EDS~\cite{hidalgo2022event}.} We evaluate our model on EDS using the test indices provided by~\cite{burkhardt2025superevent}.
 SuperEvent achieves higher performance after correcting the intrinsic parameters compared to the results reported in the original paper.
 Therefore, we report these improved values in \cref{tab:eds}.
 Due to the missing source code, we are unable to report results for EventPoint~\cite{huang2023eventpoint}.
 Our method achieves a \textbf{59\%} improvement over the detector-based SuperEvent. \\

-\textbf{3D Reconstruction.} We show the effectiveness of our matching on the \textit{all\_characters} sequence in EDS dataset using \textbf{only events}.
+\textbf{Downstream applications.} We show the effectiveness of our matching on the \textit{all\_characters} sequence in EDS dataset using \textbf{only events}.
 The event stream is temporally downsampled into 66 segments, each selected to ensure sufficient translation.
-We perform exhaustive pairwise matching across these event segments and reconstruct both camera poses and 3D point clouds using COLMAP, as shown in \cref{fig:sfm}.
+We perform exhaustive pairwise matching across these event segments and reconstruct both camera poses and 3D point clouds using COLMAP, as shown in~\cref{fig:sfm}.
 Compared to SuperEvent, \ours{} produces significantly denser and clearer reconstructions and more consistent camera poses.
-Our matcher is capable of establishing reliable matches over large viewpoint changes, whereas SuperEvent struggles under large viewpoint changes and yields sparse keypoints. \\
+Our matcher is capable of establishing reliable matches over large viewpoint changes, whereas SuperEvent struggles under large viewpoint changes and yields sparse keypoints.
+We also perform preliminary experiments on two downstream applications in ~\cref{fig:downstream} (a) and (b).
+Event cameras allow us to match more robustly in challenging scenarios than frame-based sensors due to dynamic range and motion blur.\\

 \textbf{Motion Robustness.} We perform a thorough evaluation of motion robustness by measuring model performance while varying the input event window interval to simulate different motion speeds.
 Decreasing the interval below 20 ms results in a performance drop for all models, likely due to insufficient texture information.
 Quantitative results in~\cref{fig:motionrobust} demonstrate that our model maintains consistent performance across a wide range of interval values.
 Additionally, incorporating Concentrate Net~\cite{nam2022stereo} enhances robustness but it slightly reduces peak performance.
-In contrast, Match-Any-Events exhibits almost no performance degradation as the interval increases, as shown in~\cref{fig:motionrobust}. \\
+In contrast, Match-Any-Events exhibits almost no performance degradation as the interval increases. \\ \textbf{Ablation Study.} We evaluate four model variants in~\cref{tab:ablation}.
+Setup \MakeUppercase{\romannumeral 1} is trained without Temporal Aggregation Transformer (TAg).
+Instead, the temporal dimension is flattened into channels by multiplying the input dimension of the embedding layer by $N$.
+Setup \MakeUppercase{\romannumeral 2} does not have multi-temporal scale input.
+Setup \MakeUppercase{\romannumeral 3} is built upon setup \MakeUppercase{\romannumeral 2} by replacing TAg with Concentrate Net~\cite{nam2022stereo}, a CNN that aggregates 3D volume into a 2D representation.
+We evaluated event- matching models trained on synthetic and real datasets in setup \MakeUppercase{\romannumeral 4} and \MakeUppercase{\romannumeral 5}.
+Models trained on M3ED show limited generalization, likely because driving scenes provide relatively constrained motion diversity.
+Setup \MakeUppercase{\romannumeral 6} is our full model. \\